YuSak1/tennis-swing-analysis/README.md

 1. The uploaded video is checked to see if it meets the requirements.
 2. Convert the video into GIF.
 3. Run pose detection to detect the keypoints and edges of the body, using MoveNet.
-4. My original model takes the outputs of MoveNet and predicts the similarity to four players.
+4. My original model takes the outputs of MoveNet and predicts the similarity to 4 players.
 5. Using the subparts of my model for feature extraction, identifies what makes it similar.
 6. Display the results.

 ## Model
 This project uses 2 models of deep neural network.
-1. ModelNet is used to detect the key points and edges of the body in an input video.
+1. ModelNet is used to detect the keypoints and edges of the body in an input video.
 ModelNet detects 17 keypoints of a body such as "right elbow", "left knee", and "right hip".
 I referred to this tutorial, https://www.tensorflow.org/hub/tutorials/movenet

 2. Model for swing analysis (original)
 I developed a model to predict the similarity of the input compared to 4 players.
 It is also used for feature extraction to identify which features make it similar.